 State Agency Application and Information

-The 2021 Maine Government Summer Internship Program runs June 1 through August 20 for a total of 12 weeks.
-The program typically begins with an orientation meeting in Augusta and includes a mid-summer educational component which requires that interns attend a one-day seminar in Augusta.
-The program will conclude with a reception in the last week of the internship during which interns will be awarded a certificate of completion by the Governor or her designee.
+The 2024 Maine Government Summer Internship Program will run May 28 through August 16 for a total of 12 weeks, full time.
+The program begins with an opening group meeting for students and supervisors and it includes a mid-summer, in-person educational component for students.
+The program will conclude with a reception in the last week of the internship during which interns and supervisors will be recognized by the Governor or her designee.

-State interns are not eligible for holiday pay for Independence Day (observed July 5).
+State interns are not eligible for holiday pay for Independence Day.
 In the alternative, and to the extent scheduling and work requirements allow, the employing agency should allow interns to work extra hours to make up for lost hours as the result of an absence or an unpaid holiday.
 Arrangements must be made directly with the intern’s supervisor to make up those hours.

 The Bureau of Human Resources will provide agencies with policies and procedures (see below) for implementation of the Program.
 Questions concerning these policies and procedures should be directed to your HR Director or to Jessica Crosby, Director of Talent Management, State of Maine Bureau of Human Resources, 207.624.7775.

-- 2021 State Program Description from Maine HR (pdf)
+- 2023 State Program Description from Maine HR

 - FAQs from Supervisors